14 Bug Report Templates to Copy for QA Testing [2024]

 Ideally, when a developer receives a new bug report in ClickUp, they would like new ClickUp tasks to have a structure like this:

-As you can see, all the elements for a great bug report are in there.
-However, creating such a detailed bug report in ClickUp can be overwhelming for clients, users, and nontechnical colleagues.
+However, creating such a detailed bug report in ClickUp can be overwhelming for clients, users, and non-technical colleagues.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your ClickUp task—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your ClickUp task.

 If your team is running on ClickUp, start your free trial of Marker.io for ClickUp.